- Always place baby on their back to sleep, never on the tummy or side

 If you want to quit smoking and you’re not finding it easy, ask for help.
 Call the Quitline on 13 7848 or ask your doctor, midwife or child health nurse for information and advice.

-4. Provide a Safe Sleeping Environment night and day (Safe cot, Safe mattress, Safe bedding)
+4. Safe sleeping environment night and day (Safe cot, Safe mattress, Safe bedding)

 Cots, mattresses and environments that are unsafe increase the risk of sudden unexpected infant death.